The Embedded Homology of Hypergraph Pairs: Introduction

 In 1991, A.D.
 Parks and S.L.
-Lipscomb \cite{parks} firstly used the simplicial methods to study hypergraphs.
-They defined the associated simplicial complex for a hypergraph by adding all the missing faces, which is the smallest simplicial complex containing all the hyperedges.
-If we use $\Delta\mathcal{H}$ to denote the associated simplicial complex of $\mathcal{H}$, then we can write
+Lipscomb \cite{parks} used simplicial complexes and simplicial homology to study hypergraphs.
+Let $\mathcal{H}$ be a hypergraph.
+A.D.
+Parks and S.L.
+Lipscomb \cite{parks} defined the {\it associated simplicial complex} $\Delta\mathcal{H}$ of $\mathcal{H}$ to be the simplicial complex obtained from $\mathcal{H}$ by adding all the missing faces.
+Specifically, by \cite{parks}, the associated simplicial complex $\Delta\mathcal{H}$ of $\mathcal{H}$ is given by

+It can be seen that $\Delta\mathcal{H}$ is the smallest simplicial complex whose the set of the simplices contains all the hyperedges of $\mathcal{H}$.